 Our Practice upholds transparency and fairness through the use of this privacy notice.
-We uphold data minimisation techniques like pseudonymisation and anonymisation where
+We uphold data minimisation techniques like pseudonymisation and anonymisation where possible to protect data and ensure that the purpose of processing is relevant and adequate.

 The Practice holds data security in the highest importance; our systems have role-based access and clinical systems are auditable to ensure transparency in the use of systems by staff.
 Devices are encrypted and all our staff undertake annual mandatory data security training.